valerieniemann/valerieniemann.github.io/_posts/2020-07-15-personal-finance.md

 ## Small steps to savings

 Personal finance is an area where small steps lead to big results.
 I had a habit of going to cafes and ordering coffee -- especially during the boredom of working from home during COVID-19.
 But let's look at the math.
 Going to Starbucks, for example, just 3x a week, means spending $15 a week.
 If I do that every week in a year, I've spent $780.
 In the moment one doesn't think about this.
-Each separate moment that I'm craving Starbucks or simply a place to walk with a reward seems independent and inconsequential.
+Each separate moment that I'm craving Starbucks, or simply a place to walk with a reward, seems independent and inconsequential.
 Cumulatively, they comprise 1/3 of my monthly income after a year.
 (Side note: this irrational behavior is another justification for the relatively new field of behavioral economics.)
 The math is similar for alcohol beverages, which can range $3-$15 per drink.
 One fancy cocktail per week ends up taking up another 1/3 of my monthly income after a year.
 Add going out for food once per week, and that's a whole month's income spent on excessive coffee, alcohol, and food.

 Coming to grad school, I had limited the alcoholic beverages and eating-out -- but I had a hard time reducing the coffee intake.
 My strategy was to delete any apps for cafes, stock my pantry with interesting coffee flavors, and load my fridge with an interesting creamer or two (which together costed around $10 per month instead of $60).
 Taking this into account but still treating myself occasionally, I can save $640 per year.